vikasgola/TICTACTOE/README.md

 # TICTACTOE
 This is TicTacToe game in JavaScript which can be played in any browser.
 You can play against person or computer.
-This is having computer mode with 3 different levels easy, medium and infinity.
+This is having computer mode with 3 different levels Beginner, Intermediate and Hard.
 You can play this game online on the below given link.
 Enjoy!